Alfons0329/SA_Fall_2018/HW3/README.md

 ![](https://imgur.com/r91d07b.png)

-* Reason
-Due to the lack of users to be added in the pure-pw system, the pure=pw system is the stand alone user database hold by pure-ftpd
+* Reason: Due to the lack of users to be added in the pure-pw system, the pure=pw system is the stand alone user database hold by pure-ftpd

-* Solution
-Try to first add the account and do the configs
+* Solution: Try to first add the account and do the configs
+    <br />Tool is under /usr/local/bin/pure-pw
+    <br />Database is under /usr/local/etc/pureftpd.passwd and
+/usr/local/etc/pureftpd.pdb, cat it after successfully added user to see if data write correctly.

+    * 3-1.
+Added the user virtual user
+    ```sh
+    pure-pw useradd <user_name> -u <uid> -g <gid> -d <home_dir_path>
+    #for example add test for the id 1003, gid 1003 of system,
+    whose home dir is /home/ftp
+    pure-pw useradd user1 -u 1003 -g 1003 -d /home/ftp
+    ```

+    * 3-2.
+Build database and restart
+    ```sh
+    pure-pw mkdb
+    sudo service pure-ftpd restart
+    ```

+    * 3-3.
+OK to login or not?